COVID-19 UPDATE: The Harris Center building will be closed to visitors until further notice. Our trails and grounds remain open.

 Keep your dogs on leash.

 We always expect dogs to be leashed while on Harris Center trails, but it’s especially important now, when increased trail activity means a higher probability of encounters with other dogs and other hikers.
-Knowing how much we all snuggle with – and breathe upon – our furry companions, other trail users may be understandably concerned about coming into contact with your pet, even if you yourself are standing safely six feet away.

 Don’t take risks.